This tutorial is for beginners in LinuxBecause we are going to share some ways to install the Google Chrome browser on Linux.

-For, the case of systems with support for RPM packages such as CentOS, RHEL, Fedora, openSUSE and derivatives they should download the rpm package, which can be obtained from the following link.
+To withdraw from your the case of systems with support for RPM packages such as CentOS, RHEL, Fedora, openSUSE and derivatives they should download the rpm package, which can be obtained from the following link.

 Once the download is done, they must install the package with their preferred package manager or from the terminal they can do it with the following command:

 Installing Google Chrome from repository on CentOS, RHEL, Fedora and derivatives.

 For these systems we can add a repository which will help us to install the browser without having to download the RPM file.